munroegroup/munroegroup.github.com/_posts/2014-02-05-building-an-ember-app-with-ember-app-kit-rails-part-2.md

 ![eakr index page]({{ HOME_PATH }}/assets/images/default_page.png)

-Before doing anything else, let's replace the default index page being served up be our project,
+Before doing anything else, let's replace the default index page being served up by adding application and index templates to our application,

 {% highlight ruby %}
-  rails g ember:template application
+  rails g ember:template application rails g ember:template index
 {% endhighlight %}

 If you refresh your homepage in the browser, you should now see an empty page.